 That of course is the point of this story.
 It's not about pigs, or swineherds, or ungrateful townspeople, or even particularly about demons.
 It is a story about the magnificent power of God at work in Jesus.
-It is a story about Jesus being truly the Son of God, the redeemer, the Messiah, the Christ.
+Not in earthquake, wind, or fire but as in the Elijah story it was and still is the still small voice of God breaking the silence and revealing infinite love in Christ.
+This is a story about Jesus being truly the Son of God, the redeemer, the Messiah, the Christ.
 It is a story that Jesus is not merely a Jewish Messiah but the Christ for the whole world, Gentiles included.
 That is the story and the message that the healed man was sent to proclaim, and that is the message that we, also having been healed by the power of God in Christ are sent to proclaim.